meryemselicioglu/Study-Space/problem-statement.md

 ## Problem Statement 1

 ### **User**
-- All University students and institution administration
+- All university students and institution administration

 ### **Need**
 - Efficient, fast, and hassle-free way of getting a quiet place to study / have an interview, etc